-Many were bewildered as to why hundreds of students from sections 31 and 32 were yelling, "dump SC, dump SC," with enthusiasm.
-One person who heard the cheer loudly and is well aware of its context is high school senior Shaquelle Evans.
-The star wide receiver from Inglewood High School in California is a soft verbal commit to the University of Bend on his official visit to check out the Irish.
+Shaquelle Evans for the Purdue Boilermakers at Notre Dame Stadium last Saturday, an odd chant could be heard from the Many were bewildered as to why hundreds of students from sections 31 and 32 were yelling, "dump SC, dump SC," with enthusiasm.
+One person who heard the cheer loudly and is well aware of its context is high school senior Shaquelle The star wide receiver from Inglewood High School in California is a soft verbal com-As the closing seconds ticked mit to the University of Southern California, but still considering his options.
+Last Saturday, Evans was in South Bend on his official visit to check out the Irish.
 As he underwent the Notre Dame experience, he came away impressed with both the football program and the atmosphere surrounding the campus.
 Some of the students even ventured to ask if the blue-chip prospect wanted to be hoisted in the air for 14 pushups following an Irish score in the second quarter. see EVANS/page 21 MEN'S SOCCER Irish have chance to end streak vs. G-town By GREG ARBOGAST Sports Writer Notre Dame will be in an unfamiliar position when it takes the field this Sunday against No. 24 Georgetown the Irish will be looking to halt a losing streak.
 No. 8 Notre Dame's sevengame unbeaten streak ended last Sunday at Louisville thanks to a last-minute Cardinals' penalty kick in regulation and game-winning header in overtime.
 Wednesday night, the Irish lost 3-1 to rivals Michigan in Ypsilanti.
 Those results have given Notre Dame coach Bobby Clark his first regular season back-to-back losses during his eight-year tenure in South Bend.

-"Every team we're playing is a test, and for me that's fantastic," Clark said after Wednesday's loss to Michigan.
-"What more do you want than to go out and play against a good team."
+"Every team we're playing is a test, and for me that's fan-tastic," Clark said after Wednesday's loss to Michigan.
+"What more do you want than to go out and play against a good team.'
 A stern test is exactly what Georgetown will provide the Irish with this Sunday at Alumni Field.
-The Hoyas enter Sunday's game with a 7-2-1 record, impressive enough for Georgetown to rank in the top 25 for the first time this season.
-After starting Big East play with consecutive losses, the Hoyas went undefeated in see HOYAS/page 29 Holtz returns for one more game Coach will lead alumni against Japanese team next summer
+The Hoyas enter Sunday's game with a 7-2-1 record, impressive enough for Georgetown to rank in the top 25 for the first time this sea- After starting Big East play with consecutive losses, the Hoyas went undefeated in see HOYAS/page 29 FOOTBALL Holtz returns for one more game Coach will lead alumni against Japanese team next summer